-- Approves \$747,000 in limited-term resources for the Governor's May Revision proposal to resource State Verification Hub Activities. - Defers to and conforms with action in Subcommittee No. 5 to adopt placeholder TBL to create an on-going advisory body to inform and guide the creation and development of the new Department of Youth and Community Restoration. - Approves the Governor's Spring Finance Letter on Statewide Automated Welfare System (SAWS) Consolidation, providing \$136,000 in limited-term resources. - Approves the Governor's Spring Finance Letter on Medi-Cal Eligibility Data System Modernization (MEDS Mod) Project Multi -Departmental Team, providing \$18.65 million in one-time resources with placeholder Budget Bill Language to ensure that the Legislature will be able to evaluate the complete project plan, including Phase II activities, after the project proposal completes the Project Approval Lifecycle and before on-going funding is approved. - Approves the Spring Finance Letter on Electronic Visit Verification (EVV) Phase II Planning, with \$2.44 million in federal funds as one-time resources. - Approves the Spring Finance Letter on California Healthcare Eligibility and Retention System (CALHEERS) Integrator Contract Transition Activities, with \$17.63 million in one-time resources.
+- Approves \$747,000 in limited-term resources for the Governor's May Revision proposal to resource State Verification Hub Activities. - Approves the Governor's Spring Finance Letter on Statewide Automated Welfare System (SAWS) Consolidation, providing \$136,000 in limited-term resources. - Approves the Governor's Spring Finance Letter on Medi-Cal Eligibility Data System Modernization (MEDS Mod) Project Multi -Departmental Team, providing \$18.65 million in one-time resources with budget bill language to ensure that the Legislature will be able to evaluate the complete project plan, including Phase II activities, after the project proposal completes the Project Approval Lifecycle and before on-going funding is approved. - Approves the Spring Finance Letter on Electronic Visit Verification (EVV) Phase II Planning, with \$2.44 million in federal funds as one-time resources. - Approves the Spring Finance Letter on California Healthcare Eligibility and Retention System (CALHEERS) Integrator Contract Transition Activities, with \$17.63 million in onetime resources.